-The adoption of a telematics system is usually driven by the pursuit of reduction and optimisation of running costs.
-The most efficient way is to combine a telematics system with other softwares, resulting in an automated integration and followingly lower administrative cost and an overall speed increase of internal processes.
+The adoption of a telematics system is usually driven by the pursuit of reduction and optimization of running costs.
+The most efficient way is to combine a telematics system with other software, resulting in an automated integration and followingly lower administrative cost and an overall speed increase of internal processes.
 Let’s have a closer look at some key functions of a good telematics system.

-One of the biggest cost of a transportation company is fuel, hence it is good to have an idea about how it is managed within a firm.
+One of the biggest costs of a transportation company is fuel, hence it is good to have an idea about how it is managed within a firm.

 A reduction in fuel consumption can be achieved by proper handling of a vehicle.
 A driving style can be evaluated using sophisticated apps like PERFECTDRIVE or DRIVECHECK.
 Those apps use diagnostics gathered through an FMS device within a vehicle, evaluating dozens of characteristics.
 From those, there are 10 key ones that are being tracked: